The interconnect queue choking our grid

 - Predictive asset longevity: Real-time tracking of every power component allows Voxel to conduct predictive maintenance and preempt failures months in advance, protecting capital investments.

 - Total operational autonomy: Voxel customers no longer rely on a failing grid for power or a fragmented software stack for answers.
-You own the power and you own the data.

 The future Voxel unlocks